Liberal Arts at Lakeland

-We believe our “General Studies” program is the heart and soul of Lakeland’s liberal arts approach to education.
+We believe our “interdisciplinary studies” program is the heart and soul of Lakeland’s liberal arts approach to education.

-No matter which major you choose during your Lakeland College journey, you will also be immersed in our General Studies curriculum, where you will gain important lifelong skills and explore the many, varied disciplines of the liberal arts.
+No matter which major you choose during your Lakeland College journey, you will also be immersed in our interdisciplinary studies curriculum, where you will gain important lifelong skills and explore the many, varied disciplines of the liberal arts.

-Our General Studies program stresses and enhances critical thinking and oral and written communication skills, which are so sought after by the employers who make hiring decisions.
+Our interdisciplinary studies program stresses and enhances critical thinking and oral and written communication skills, which are so sought after by the employers who make hiring decisions.
 You will graduate from Lakeland College a well-rounded and versatile person, someone who can communicate clearly, who has the ability to solve problems, and who’s equipped with a broad base of knowledge.

-According to Professor Jeff Elzinga, chair of the general studies division, “Our faculty have been saying for many years that Lakeland prepares students not only to make a living, but also to make a life.
+According to Professor Jeff Elzinga, “Our faculty have been saying for many years that Lakeland prepares students not only to make a living, but also to make a life.
 That’s especially true today.”

-The liberal arts focus of our General Studies program will help you do both, and it will give you an edge over students at other schools who choose an education that only specializes in one narrowly focused subject.
+The liberal arts focus of our interdisciplinary studies program will help you do both, and it will give you an edge over students at other schools who choose an education that only specializes in one narrowly focused subject.

 For the second time in six months, a new major study has suggested that employers value graduates from liberal arts institutions over those with more narrowly defined educational backgrounds.